futianfan/GenoCraft/single-cell/STAR.md

-Improving the README file for your preprocessing steps for single-cell RNA-seq analysis using STAR can make it more user-friendly and informative.
-Here's an enhanced version of your README with added details, better formatting, and clearer instructions:

----

 # Single-cell RNA-seq Preprocessing with STAR

 This README guides you through the preprocessing steps for single-cell RNA-seq analysis using the STAR alignment tool.
 The workflow includes installing STAR, preparing the reference genome, aligning reads, and post-alignment processing with feature counting and analysis in R.